 Voluntary Suspension

-The items below have been revised to clarify that an operation's permit cannot be voluntarily suspended and automatically suspended at the same time, and to revise the number of days staff have to contact an operation before the end of the voluntary suspension period, Section numbers may have changed during the editing process and content moved to allow policy to be more in-line with the workflow process.
+The items below have been revised to clarify that an operation's permit cannot be voluntarily suspended and automatically suspended at the same time, and to revise the number of days staff have to contact an operation before the end of the voluntary suspension period.
+Section numbers may have changed during the editing process and content moved to allow policy to be more in-line with the workflow process.

 Display of Revisions with Changes Highlighted (Word Document)